-Breast Reconstruction, Deep Inferior Epigastric Artery Perforator Flap, Hand Surgery, Hand Transplant, Head and Neck Reconstruction After Cancer, Microvascular Reconstruction, Plastic Surgery, Reconstruction After Cancer, Reconstruction After Skin Cancer, Reconstructive Transplants, Superior Gluteal Artery Perforator Flap, Superior Inferior Epigastric Artery Flap
+Breast Reconstruction, Deep Inferior Epigastric Artery Perforator Flap, Hand Surgery, Hand Transplant, Head and Neck Reconstruction After Cancer, Lymphedema Surgery, Lymphovenous Bypass, Microvascular Reconstruction, Plastic Surgery, Reconstruction After Cancer, Reconstruction After Skin Cancer, Reconstructive Transplants, Superior Gluteal Artery Perforator Flap, Superior Inferior Epigastric Artery Flap

-His research centers on composite tissue allotransplantation (CTA) both clinically and in the laboratory.
-He is a member of the CTA team at Johns Hopkins and helps conduct human hand and face transplantation trials.
-His laboratory work includes engineering human tissues for reconstructive purposes, nerve regeneration, microsurgical education, and inducing tolerance in order to reduce or eliminate the need for systemic immunosuppression in transplantation patients.
+Dr. Cooney’s clinical and basic research focus is composite tissue allotransplantation (CTA).
+He is a member of the Composite Tissue Allotransplantation team at Johns Hopkins and helps conduct human hand and face transplantation trials.
+His laboratory work includes engineering human tissues for reconstructive purposes, nerve regeneration, microsurgical education and inducing tolerance in order to reduce or eliminate the need for systemic immunosuppression in transplantation patients.

 Dr. Cooney has published numerous peer-reviewed articles and book chapters in addition to being a reviewer for plastic surgery journals.
 He is a founding member of the American Society for Reconstructive Transplantation.